How to Secure Your Amazon Account: A Complete Security Guide

 Amazon calls its 2FA system "Two-Step Verification" and it's one of the most effective protections you can add.
 Even if an attacker has your password, they can't log in without the second factor.
 To enable it, go to Account & Lists → Account → Login & security → Two-Step Verification (2SV) Settings → Get Started.

 Amazon supports authenticator apps (the most secure option), SMS text messages, and voice calls.
-Choose an authenticator app if possible — Google Authenticator, Authy, or Microsoft Authenticator all work well.
+Choose an authenticator app if possible — Google Authenticator, Microsoft Authenticator, or Authy all work well.
 Authenticator apps generate a 6-digit code every 30 seconds that's required at login, and unlike SMS, they can't be intercepted via SIM swapping.
+Our complete 2FA guide walks through setting up an authenticator app from scratch if you haven't used one before.

-After setup, Amazon also lets you mark certain trusted devices as not requiring 2FA each time.
+After setup, Amazon lets you mark certain trusted devices as not requiring 2FA each time.
 Use this feature selectively — only mark devices you physically control and that are protected by a screen lock.
+Never mark a shared or public computer as trusted.

-Step 3: Review Your Saved Payment Methods and Addresses
+Step 3: Review Saved Payment Methods and Addresses

-Consider setting up an Amazon gift card balance for routine purchases instead of keeping a primary credit card saved.
-This limits your financial exposure — an attacker can only spend what's in the gift card balance rather than charging freely to your credit card.
-For most purchases, a credit card is still preferable for dispute protection, but limiting saved cards reduces risk.
+Consider setting up an Amazon gift card balance for routine purchases instead of keeping a high-limit credit card saved.
+This limits your financial exposure — an attacker can only spend what's in the gift card balance.
+For larger purchases, a credit card is still preferable for chargeback protection, but reducing the number of saved cards reduces risk in any breach scenario.

 Step 4: Check Recent Orders and Login Activity

 Amazon provides two important audit trails worth reviewing regularly.
 First, go to Returns & Orders to check your recent order history for any orders you didn't place.
-Fraudulent orders are often shipped to reshipper addresses and may be disguised as gift orders.
-If you see anything suspicious, report it to Amazon immediately and change your password.
+Fraudulent orders are often shipped to reshipper addresses and may appear in your history as gift orders or as items being sent to an unfamiliar address.
+If you see anything suspicious, report it to Amazon customer service immediately, change your password, and enable or reset your 2FA.

-Second, Amazon lets you review devices that are signed into your account.
+Second, review devices signed into your account.
 Go to Account → Manage Your Content and Devices → Devices tab.
-You'll see every Amazon device and app signed in with your account — Echo devices, Fire tablets, Kindle readers, and the Amazon app on phones.
+You'll see every Amazon device and app signed in — Echo devices, Fire tablets, Kindle readers, and the Amazon app on phones.
 Remove any device you don't recognize.
-In the Preferences tab, you can also see registered deregistered devices and manage your digital content access.
+In the Preferences tab, you can also review registered deregistered devices and manage digital content access.

 Step 5: Secure Connected Amazon Services